Antonov An-225 Mriya: Design

-The flight deck of the An-225 is at the front of the upper deck, which is accessed via a ladder from the lower deck.
-This flight deck is largely identical to that of the An-124, save for the presence of additional controls to manage the additional pair of engines.
-To the rear of the flight deck is an array of compartments which, amongst other things, accommodate the crew stations for the aircraft's two flight engineers, navigator, and communication specialist, along with off-duty rest areas, including beds, which facilitate long range missions to be flown.
+The flight deck of the An-225 was at the front of the upper deck, which was accessed via a ladder from the lower deck.
+This flight deck was largely identical to that of the An-124, save for the presence of additional controls to manage the additional pair of engines.
+To the rear of the flight deck was an array of compartments which, amongst other things, accommodated the crew stations for the aircraft's two flight engineers, navigator, and communication specialist, along with off-duty rest areas, including beds, which facilitated long range missions to be flown.
 Even when fully loaded, the An-225 was capable of flying non-stop across great distances, such as between New York and Los Angeles.

 As originally constructed, the An-225 had a maximum gross weight of 600 t, however, between 2000 and 2001, the aircraft received numerous modifications at a cost of US$20 million, such as the addition of a reinforced floor, which increased the maximum gross weight to 640 t.
 Both the earlier and later takeoff weights establish the An-225 as the world's heaviest aircraft, exceeding the weight of the double-deck Airbus A380 airliner.
 Airbus claims to have improved upon the An-225's maximum landing weight by landing an A380 at 591.7 t during testing.